International Copyright Law

 Required Previous Knowledge

 Three years of university studies

-Students should have taken one of the following classes: JUS277-2-A Introduction to Copyright Law or similar introductory course in copyright or intellectual property law at a foreign university.
+Students should have taken one of the following classes: JUS277-2-A Introduction to Copyright Law, JUS277-2-C EU Copyright Law or similar introductory course in copyright or intellectual property law at a foreign university.

 Recommended Previous Knowledge